xzhou110/xzhou110.github.io/_posts/2018-07-06-project-benson.md

 <li> Female relative percentage at each station- leveraging US Census data</li>
 </ol>

-Promixity score were derived for each of four factors for each station.
-Weights were assigned to each of the factor above to reach a final score for final ranking purpose.
+For each station, we assessed four aspects and assign a score on each aspect.
+Then we calculated weighted average of 4 scores to derive at final score for each station.
+The final scores were used for ranking purpose.

 ### Results

 Stations were ranked based on the weighted average score of above four factors.
-Top 10 stations and optimal time windows were identified
+Top stations and optimal time windows were identified.

 ### Conclusion and Next Steps

-Recommended top stations and time windows to optimize the placement of street teams
+Recommended top stations and time windows to optimize the placement of street teams:
 <ul>
 <li>Time Square, E14th Street, Herald Square Stations were identified as top 3 stations</li>
-<li>Friday to Saturday 7 p.m.-9 p.m. were identified as best time window to maximize results</li>
+<li>Friday and Saturday 7 p.m.-9 p.m. were identified as best time windows to maximize results</li>
 </ul>
 Next steps:
 <ul>
-<li>Tourist vs. Resident impact on engagement</li>
+<li>Evaluate tourist vs. resident impact on engagement</li>
 <li>Other factors to consider: education, income level, and etc.</li>
 </ul>

-### Recommendations